+This simple recipe is perfect for making with your kids as a fun holiday activity or gift exchange.
 This is my favorite fudge, and I've made it every year for the past....hmmm.... let me count.....
-11 years!
+16 years!

 Jump to: